 Bacteria use their rigid outer layer to withstand a large variety of external stresses.
-This outer layer is termed the cell wall: a stress-bearing structure, composed of a cross-linked network of peptidoglycan.
+This outer layer is called the cell wall: a stress-bearing structure, composed of a cross-linked network of peptidoglycan.
 Peptidoglycan has proven to be a successful target for antibacterial compounds and for recognition of bacterial pathogens by the host immune system.
 A proposed mechanism to evade these conditions and survive is the modification or even loss of the cell wall.
 Research has shown that bacteria can chemically convert into a wall-less or L-form state, in which the cells are able to grow and propagate without a cell wall.
-This process has been implied in the establishment of persistent infections in pathogenic species such as Mycobacterium tuberculosis.
-To gain detailed insight into the detailed characteristics of such cell-wall less states, we utilize the related, non-pathogenic Actinomycetales.
+This process has been used in the establishment of persistent infections in pathogenic species such as Mycobacterium tuberculosis.
+To gain insight into the detailed characteristics of these cell-wall less states, we utilise the related, non-pathogenic Actinomycetales.

-Our lab has shown that a selection of filamentous Actinomycetes species is able to spontaneously extrude wall-less bacterial cells upon exposure to hyper osmotic stress (S-cells).
+Our lab has shown that a selection of filamentous Actinomycetes species is able to spontaneously extrude wall-less bacterial cells upon exposure to hyperosmotic stress (S-cells).
 In order to understand the structural changes that accompany the formation of wall-less bacteria, we first need to understand the architecture of the cell wall structure of filamentous Actinomycetes itself.
-In filamentous Actinomycetes, the cell wall synthesis machinery is guided to the tip of the hyphal cells by a multi-protein complex.
-From the hyphal tip, new peptidoglycan strands are incorporated into the cell wall, which allows the cell to grow and elongate at the pole.
-Interestingly, the wall-less bacteria extrude from this hyphal tip when exposed to osmotic stress.
-Studying the cell wall structure and formation and extrusion of wall-less bacteria will contribute to a better understanding of how bacteria can adapt to changing environments and evade antibacterial compounds.
+Studying the cell wall structure and formation and extrusion of wall-less bacteria will contribute to a better understanding of how bacteria adapt to changing environments and evade antibacterial compounds.

 - To study the structure of the cell wall in polar growing bacteria